 6.2.1.
-Exploitable information system weaknesses can be identified by vulnerability analyses and inform risks to systems.
+Exploitable information system weaknesses can be identified by vulnerability analyses and inform assessments and controls selection.

 6.2.2.
 This section covers information on conducting vulnerability assessments on systems as part of the suite of good IT governance activities.